In Exercises 21–24, use these results from the “1-Panel-THC” test... | Channels for Pearson+

 False Positives and False Negatives

 False positives occur when a test incorrectly indicates the presence of a condition, while false negatives occur when a test fails to detect a condition that is present.
-In the context of drug testing, understanding these terms is crucial for interpreting the accuracy of the test results and assessing the reliability of the testing method.
+In this scenario, knowing the number of false positives and false negatives helps in determining the accuracy of the test results and affects the overall probability calculations.

 Recommended video: